ibm-cloud-docs/assistant/dialog-start.md

 1. Set the node condition for this newly added node to `conversation_start`.
 This node will be reliably triggered at the beginning of any conversation.

-1. Define any context variables that you want to set with default values for the dialog in the `conversation_start` node.
+1. In the `conversation_start` node, define any default values for context variables, and call any webhooks you need to call at the beginning of every conversation.

 1. Do not define a text response for this node.
-Instead, configure this node to jump to the `Welcome` node directly below it in the dialog tree, and choose **If assistant recognizes (condition)**.
+Instead, configure this node to jump to the `Welcome` node directly below it in the dialog tree (or whichever other node you want to process first), and choose **If assistant recognizes (condition)**.

 ![Screenshot of the dialog tree with a conversation_start node jumping to a welcome node below it.](images/dialog-start.png)